FYI

 • Relax the knees.

-• Feet/hips/shoulders square to the target.
+• Feet/hips/shoulders square to the ball.

 • Limit paddle take-away and follow-through to hip/shoulder width.
 Too much take-away uses time you don't have and often leaves you with paddle out of position.